 Many companies, such as Apple, for example, appoint students to serve as their company’s representative in a certain college or university.
 A campus ambassador promotes the company among students by organizing various marketing and promotional activities and events on campus.

-A great example of a structured, well planned and executed student ambassador programs is the McGraw-Hill Campus Ambassador Program.
-Take a look at the video this company created to promote their campus ambassador program:
+A great example of a structured, well-planned and executed student ambassador program is the McGraw-Hill Campus Ambassador Program.
+Take a look at the video this company created to promote its campus ambassador program: